manesec/manesec/README.md

 haha there is nothing ...
 -->

-I'm a master's degree, IMEL student (~~fake IMEL student~~) Graduated at macau, now I am interesting Cybersecurity, a real red-team slepper.
+I'm a master's degree, IMEL student (~~fake IMEL student~~) Graduated at macau, now I am interesting Cybersecurity, a real red-team hecker and slepper.

 I hope that in the future I can become a Cybersecurity-related industry, because of interesting ...